echouvet/wolf3d/README.md

 Compilation - type "make" at the root of the git repository.
 An executable named wolf3d will be created.

 Execution : Type "./wolf3d" followed by the path to a valid map as the second argument.
 Some valid maps are available in the maps folder at the root of the directory.
+(I reccommend testing the brick_labyrinthe)

 The following keyboard keys interact with the program: